vicimikul/monkets-docs/docs/rewards/Leaderboards.md

 ---
 sidebar_position: 3
+id: Leaderboards
+name: Leaderboards
+slug: /docs/rewards/Leaderboards
 ---

 # Leaderboards

 We implemented couple of leaderboards to help people compete and display their achievements among the community.
-We are considering an epoch mechanism where the leaderboard will be reset every month, and at the end of every epoch, the top users will be rewarded.
+We are considering an epoch mechanism where the leaderboard will be reset every month, and at the end of every epoch, the top users will be rewarded using the [Community Vault](/docs/rewards/CommunityVault).

 ## Creator Leaderboard